jdittrich/userNeedResearchBook/text/dataGathering.md

 ![List with workflow steps](images/List_Task.png)

-You can spontaneously use drawings, but it often makes sense to prepare templates.
+It often makes sense to prepare templates.
 For the timeline diagram of moods above, my template looked like this:

 ![example template](images/GoodBadTime_Diagramm.svg)